Tai Chi FAQs: Frequently Asked Questions

 Traditionally, a Tai Chi student became a teacher once a master professed them to be.
 There is currently no national regulation in the United States.
-However, each Tai Chi school often has its own training and certification programs which require a minimum number of hours to obtain liability insurance, a must for teaching the public at large.
+The American Tai Chi & Qigong Association does offer national ranking and certification for qualified applicants.
+Most Tai Chi schools offer their own training and certification programs which require a minimum number of hours to obtain liability insurance, a must for teaching the public at large.
 For more information on how to become a MoonWillow Certified Instructor, see our Teacher Training Program page.

 "Felt so much better after your class, it was obvious I should not neglect Tai Chi."